nithin-dev/CarousalRecylerViewer/README.md

-# Carousal Recyclerview with custom Dialog
+# Carousal Recyclerview with Custom Dialog

- A Custom RecyclerView with Swipeable Popup with custom directions on Java.
+ A Customized RecyclerView with Swipeable Popup with custom directions using Java.

 ### Customized Carousal RecyclerView.